lwileczek/qsHeatmap/README.md

 # qsHeatmap
-Heatmap made in D3.js for Qlik Sense
+Heatmap made in D3.js and AngularJS for Qlik Sense

+Takes two dimensions and a measure, and has smooth transitions.